gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 <p>Generates necessary state, computed and methods for remote pagination of entities in the store.
-When the page changes, it will try to load the current page from cache if it's not present, it will call set[collection]Loading(), and you should either create an effect that listens to [collection]Loading and call the api with the [collection]PagedRequest params and use set[Collection]LoadResult to set the result and changing the status errors manually or use withEntitiesLoadingCall to call the api with the [collection]PagedRequest params which handles setting the result and errors automatically.
+When the page changes, it will try to load the current page from cache if it's not present, it will call set[collection]Loading(), and you should either create an effect that listens to [collection]Loading and call the api with the [collection]PagedRequest params and use set[Collection]Result to set the result and changing the status errors manually or use withEntitiesLoadingCall to call the api with the [collection]PagedRequest params which handles setting the result and errors automatically.
 Requires withEntities and withCallStatus to be used.